Marine biology: Mammals

 polar bear.
-All are air-breathing, and while some such as the sperm whale can dive for prolonged periods, all must return to the surface to breathe.
+All are air-breathing, meaning that while some such as the sperm whale can dive for prolonged periods, all must return to the surface to breathe.

 Subfields

 The marine ecosystem is large, and thus there are many sub-fields of marine biology.
 Most involve studying specializations of particular animal groups, such as phycology, invertebrate zoology and ichthyology.
 Other subfields study the physical effects of continual immersion in sea water and the ocean in general, adaptation to a salty environment, and the effects of changing various oceanic properties on marine life.
 A subfield of marine biology studies the relationships between oceans and ocean life, and global warming and environmental issues (such as carbon dioxide displacement).
 Recent marine biotechnology has focused largely on marine biomolecules, especially proteins, that may have uses in medicine or engineering.
 Marine environments are the home to many exotic biological materials that may inspire biomimetic materials.

+Through constant monitoring of the ocean, there have been discoveries of marine life which could be used to create remedies for certain diseases such as cancer and leukemia.
+In addition, Ziconotide, an approved drug used to treat pain, was created from a snail which resides in the ocean.

 Related fields

 Marine biology is a branch of biology.
 It is closely linked to oceanography, especially biological oceanography, and may be regarded as a sub-field of marine science.
 It also encompasses many ideas from ecology.
 Fisheries science and marine conservation can be considered partial offshoots of marine biology (as well as environmental studies).
-Marine Chemistry, Physical oceanography and Atmospheric sciences are closely related to this field.
+Marine chemistry, physical oceanography and atmospheric sciences are also closely related to this field.